Hampi: Ancient city of gods, kings and ruins

 The monuments have been categorized as belonging to two main sections: The Sacred Center and the Royal Center.

-Dispersed along the banks of the Tungabhadra, the Sacred Center comprises some of Hampi's most iconic sites such as the impressive Vittala Temple ruins, which feature musical stone pillars, a giant stone chariot, sculptures, Dravidian-style architecture and the almost kilometer-long ancient marketplace outside.
+Dispersed along the banks of the Tungabhadra, the Sacred Center is comprised of some of Hampi's most iconic sites such as the impressive Vittala Temple ruins, which feature musical stone pillars, a giant stone chariot, sculptures, Dravidian-style architecture and the almost kilometer-long ancient marketplace outside.

 Other highlights include the Achyutaraya Temple ruins: Shrines on Hemakuta Hill; the statue of elephant-headed deity Sasivekalu Ganesha; Hanuman Temple atop Anjanadri Hill; and the imposing 6.7-meter high statue of the Lakshmi Narasimha, the half man (nara)-half lion (simha) form of Lord Vishnu.